Photo : Tomoko Hidaki

 Following two years of teaching at Brazilian universities, his compositional interest in mathematical models brought Philippe Manoury to the Paris Institut de Recherche et Coordination Acoustique/Musique (IRCAM).
 He worked there from 1981 together with the mathematician Miller Puckette on MAX-MSP, a programming language for interactive live electronics.
 Between 1987 and 1991, he composed Sonus ex machina, a cycle focusing on the real time interaction between acoustic instruments and computer-generated sounds – a topic that continues to influence his artistic work and theoretical texts.

-Philippe Manoury has received numerous awards for his work.
+Philippe Manoury has received numerous awards for his work. including the City of Paris and SACEM prizes and was named Composer of the Year at the 2012 Victoires de la Musique Classique.
+His opera K ..., premiered in Paris in 2001, won the Grand Prix of the Society of Dramatic Authors and Composers, the Grand Prix of Musical Critics and the Music Composition Prize of the Prince Pierre Foundation of Monaco.
 In 2014, he was named Officier des Arts et des Lettres by the French Ministry of Culture.
 Philippe Manoury is a member of the honorary committee of the French-German fund for contemporary music/ Impuls Neue Musik.
 In summer 2015, he was elected as a member of the Berlin Akademie der Künste.